msrosito/datascience-machinelearning/Readme.md

 Current examples

-- Linear regression
+- Linear models
-    - Simple and multiple, using `scikit-learn` and `statsmodels` libraries.
+    - Simple and multiple regression, using `scikit-learn` and `statsmodels` libraries.
+    - Generalized linear model Poisson using `scikit-learn`.
 - Classifiers
-    - Evaluation of binary classifiers, using `scikit-learn`
+    - Evaluation of binary classifiers, using `scikit-learn`.
-    - Logistic regression, using `scikit-learn`
+    - Logistic regression, using `scikit-learn`.